ABOUT RACHEL

 I came to Pilates the way many dancers do — out of necessity.

-During my undergraduate training at UC Irvine, I was performing constantly and pushing my body hard.
-After major surgery, I found myself searching for a smarter way to rebuild — not just recover, but truly understand the body I was living in.
-A teacher introduced me to Pilates, and everything shifted.
-Not just physically, but in how I saw movement, training, and what it means to work with a body rather than against it.
+During my training at UC Irvine, I was performing constantly and pushing hard.
+After major surgery, I needed a smarter way to rebuild.
+A teacher introduced me to Pilates, and everything shifted — not just physically, but in how I understood movement itself.

-Dance has always been my lens.
-It's how I read a body in motion, understand what's working and what's compensating, and know the difference between movement that looks right and movement that feels right from the inside.
-The somatic bodywork and intelligent biomechanics I've trained in for 18+ years are the tools.
-The dancer's eye is what makes them work differently.
+Dance is my lens.
+It's how I read a body in motion, sense what's working and what's compensating, and know the difference between movement that looks right and movement that truly feels right.
+Eighteen years of somatic bodywork and intelligent biomechanics are the tools.
+The dancer's eye + embodiment are what make them work differently.

-Today I teach ballet and modern on faculty at Christopher Newport University, work with private clients in Hampton Roads, and am building something new for dancers and educators who want to go deeper into the body intelligence that sustains long, vibrant careers.
+Today I teach ballet and modern at CNU, work with private clients in Hampton Roads, and am building something new for serious movers and educators who want to go deeper.

-If you're reading this, you're probably someone who takes movement seriously — and wants more than another workout.
-You're in the right place.
+If you take movement seriously and want more than another workout — you're in the right place.

 CURRENTLY